-SLU offers more than 150 campus organizations and activities, including plenty of opportunities to volunteer, participate in team or club sports, or sing your heart out in a cappella groups, while St. Louis' cultural heart is steps away, offering the symphony, theater shows, art and great eats.
+SLU offers over 200 campus organizations and activities, including plenty of opportunities to volunteer, participate in team or club sports, or sing your heart out in a cappella groups, while St. Louis' cultural heart is steps away, offering the symphony, theater shows, art and great eats.

 10) Should I pick a party school?

 Not to sound like your mom here, but that depends on what you want at the end of four years.
 You get one chance at an undergraduate experience.
 A school that focuses on academics and you as a person is going to leave you in a better position, period.